05 Feb 2014

 DCF Improves Case Planning for Foster Children, But Backslides In Crucial Area–Keeping Kids Safe From Repeat Abuse and Neglect

-State Is Meeting Fewer Than Half of its Performance Goals, According to New Report (New York) — While New Jersey’s Department of Children and Families (DCF) recently made critical improvements in aspects of child welfare, the state is still struggling to meet its obligations in some core areas, such as keeping children safe from repeat [...]
+(New York) — While New Jersey’s Department of Children and Families (DCF) recently made critical improvements in aspects of child welfare, the state is still struggling to meet its obligations in some core areas, such as keeping children safe from repeat maltreatment and finding them permanent homes, according to a progress report released today by an independent federal court monitor.

 27 Sep 2013